OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_CV_Data/README.md

 *ajouter l'image select template nifi*

-**6. Then you will have to configure the first processor named Get File (GetTwitter Processor) by adding your specific input repository
+**6. Then you will have to configure the first processor named Get File by adding your specific input repository

 *ajouter l'image getFile config*

 **7. Then you can start the Nifi pipeline by clicking on the button play.**

 *ajouter l'image start the pipeline*

+**8. Then !
+You can play with Kibana and Elasticsearch :)

 # Some results